emilbratt/OTGT/Datawarehouse/server/cip_info/applications/README.md

 class Juice extends Lemon {
   public function run () {
-    ... // this is where the entrypoint is for juice | visit from mydomain/lemon/juice ...
+    ... // this is where the entrypoint is for juice when visiting mydomain/lemon/juice ...
     ...
   }